emilthomas1/Grove-Spark-Adafruit-MCP23017/README.md

 ### Default IO direction
 The Power on Reset value of the I/O direction registers is `1111 1111`, which means that both banks of GPIO pins are setup as inputs.
 You have to explicitly set them as outputs if you want to use them as such, with `setPinMode()`

-### Interrupts
+## Contributing
 Currently there are no abstractions written for setting up interrupts, if someone wanted to contribute those I would happily take a pull request.
+The interrupt and toggle examples also need to be refactored

 ## Credits
 Adafruit invests time and resources providing this open source code,